kmheffernan/SD2FG-Converter/README.md

 **DOWNLOADING:**
 There are two folders:
-**Distribution** -- Contains a working executable file for Windows **Development** -- Contains the Python script files Download the Distribution folder, save on your computer, and run the SD2FG.exe file.
+**Distribution** -- Contains a zip file with an executable file and data for Windows OS **Development** -- Contains the Python script files Download the zip file, unzip on your computer, and run the SD2FG.exe file.

 **LICENSE:**
 This software is an independent product published under the Shadowdark RPG Third-Party License and is not affiliated with